allmeidaapedro/Customer-Segmentation-Retail/README.md

 # 7. Clustering
 1. For preprocessing, since the education exhibit an ordinal relationship and marital status had just two categories, which would be encoded as 0/1, I chose OrdinalEncoder for encoding them.
 Moreover, for missing values imputing, I chose KNNImputer in order to avoid biased clustering results, such that the mean of the 5 nearest neighbors was assigned to income null observations.
 Finally, once clustering algorithms use distance calculations such as euclidean distance, meaning they are sensitive to features' scale, I applied StandardScaler to all of the variables.
 2. I applied dimensionality reduction using PCA in order to reduce some noise in the data, which facilitated better clustering.
-I tested different numbers of principal components to use, and using 3 components was not only effective for segmentation but also led to higher silhouette scores and allowed cluster visualization in a 3D space.
+I tested different numbers of principal components to use and even without PCA, and using 3 components was not only effective for segmentation but also led to higher silhouette scores and allowed cluster visualization in a 3D space.
 3. I chose three clustering algorithms for performance comparison: K-Means, Gaussian Mixture Model, and Hierarchical Clustering, while analyzing the silhouette scores for a range of cluster numbers
 4. K-Means was the optimal choice, reaching the highest silhouette scores and the best segmentation.
 Therefore, I selected it for the final model training and customer segmentation.
 Furthermore, the silhouette plot indicated that with k=5, most of the instances extended beyond the dashed line to the right, and the clusters had similar sizes.
 Thus, I trained K-Means with five clusters.